cocos/cocos-docs/en/editor/extension/scene-script.md

 **Note: Due to the upgrade of the scripting system, the `cc.require` method, which used the same module reference mechanism as the project script, has been deprecated**

-## Send a message from the extension package to the scene script
+## Use the following API to send messages to scene.js

 Next, the following interface can be used to send messages to `scene.js` (assuming the name of the extension is `foobar`) in both the main process and the rendering process of the extension package application.